IshitaPathak/model-validation/README.md

  The repository is organized into several folders:

   * `/notebooks`: Contains Jupyter notebooks where the most work is developed.
   * `/data`: Holds all csv files.
 Model predictions, obtained externally, are saved here.
-Subfolders may be created if needed.
   * `/src`: Stores important functions for reuse throughout the repository, reducing the need for repetitive typing.
   * `/figures`: Contains plots produced during the model validation process.